Kernix13/beginner-git-commands/BEGINNER_GIT.md

 ## Clone a repo that is not yours

-These commands are for when you want to work on a repo that someone else created.
+These commands are for when you want to work on a repo that someone else created but not contribute to the repo.
 The commands are the same as the section above except you want to change the remote location.

 Go to GitHub and create an empty repo.